 Let me start off by saying that I have never filed an asylum application in my entire legal career.
-I have always had an issue with taking money from a potential client knowing that their story was identical to the thousands before, and likely over exaggerated.
+I have always had an issue with taking money from a potential client to know that their story was identical to the thousands before and likely over-exaggerated.
 This is not to say there are not tens of thousands of Indian nationals who suffered atrocities inflicted by the government and police in the same manner many refugee-seekers claim, however, this article isn’t for them.

 Despite these bleak statistics, there has been an exponential increase in Indian nationals coming through the Mexican border in the last two years.
 Attorneys are now experiencing the impact of a new unofficial policy implemented by the Trump administration.
 Immigration and Customs Enforcement (“ICE”) has virtually stopped granting detained asylum seekers a bond, thus keeping them in jail through the entirety of their case, unless they successfully appeal to a judge.
 Previously, asylum seekers could leave detention after demonstrating fear of persecution in a “credible fear interview”.